 AWLA began as an all-volunteer organization.
 While it now has a professional staff, AWLA is committed to the continued use of volunteers to support its mission.
 This commitment is demonstrated by a concerted effort to appreciate the role that volunteers play, both culturally and operationally.
 AWLA will ensure that volunteers are appropriately trained.

 Nationwide, millions of animals are euthanized every year due to a shortage of appropriate adoptive homes.
-Because homeless pets are awaiting adoption in Arlington County, as well as almost every community in the nation, AWLA strongly advocates that individuals who are interested in acquiring a pet consider adopting as a responsible step in addressing the homeless pet overpopulation crisis.
-While AWLA recognizes that it may be difficult to determine the true origin of a pet, we encourage individuals who are committed to acquiring a specific breed of an animal to work with a breed rescue group or other reputable source.
-AWLA believes that acquiring a pet is a lifelong commitment and should be done with the utmost consideration of all factors leading to a successful pet-owner relationship.
+Because homeless pets are awaiting adoption in Arlington County, as well as almost every community in the nation, the AWLA strongly advocates that individuals who are interested in acquiring a pet consider adopting as a responsible step in addressing the homeless pet overpopulation crisis.
+While the AWLA recognizes that it may be difficult to determine the true origin of a pet, we encourage individuals who are committed to acquiring a specific breed of animal to work with a breed rescue group or another reputable source.

 AWLA does not support the use of unnecessary surgical procedures for pets.
 Surgeries conducted purely for cosmetic purposes, such as ear cropping or tail docking in dogs, when no compelling health reasons exist for performing such procedures, expose pets to unnecessary discomfort and risk.
 AWLA believes that pet owners should commit to working through behavioral issues, such as dog barking and cat scratching, through the use of training and environmental management, in lieu of relying on procedures known as debarking and de-vocalization surgery, or cat declawing, as a means of resolving these perceived "nuisance behaviors".